Heavy Equipment Loan Rates in Canada (2026): What Contractors Actually Pay

 Does shopping for equipment loan rates hurt my credit score?

-Multiple hard inquiries within a short window (14-45 days depending on the scoring model) are usually grouped as a single inquiry for scoring purposes.
-So shopping around within a 2-3 week period should not significantly impact your score.
+Most credit scoring models group multiple loan-shopping inquiries within a short comparison window as a single inquiry, so shopping equipment lenders within a couple of weeks should not significantly impact your score.
 Working with a broker is even better because they submit to multiple lenders with a single credit pull.

 What is the difference between APR and the stated interest rate on equipment loans?